LennertVdS/Thesis-Machine-Learning-In-Finance/README.md

 This code uses different financial and regression models enabling fast pricing of derivatives using state of the art methods.

-some special attention is given to the packages tensorflow, pymc3 and gpytorch.
+Special attention is given to the packages tensorflow, pymc3 and gpytorch.
 When one of these packages is used, we use the abbreviations `tf', `pym' and `gpy'.